TMF (UK & Ireland): Noggin

-Noggin started broadcasting on 30 January 2006, the first international feed of Noggin (excluding the former vintage block on Nick Jr. which only had the name in common).
-It was a children's television slot broadcast on TMF from 07:00 to 09:00 daily.
-It showed a selection of Nick Jr shows and often promoted the full Nick Jr. channels to viewers with only Freeview.
+Noggin launched in the UK on 30 January 2006, as the first international feed of Noggin (excluding a block on Nick Jr. which aired older British children's programmes and only had the name in common).
+It was a children's television block broadcast on TMF from 07:00 to 09:00 daily.
+It showed a selection of Nick Jr. shows and often promoted the full Nick Jr. channels to viewers with only Freeview.
 It was hosted by Moose A. Moose and Zee D. Bird from the American Noggin.

-It was relaunched in 2009 after replacing the former Nick Jr. on TMF block.
-The final set of programmes shown were Go Diego Go!, Dora the Explorer, Little Bear, Bruno and Maggie and the Ferocious Beast.
+It was replaced by Nick Jr. on TMF in September 2006, before being relaunched in 2009.
+The final set of programmes shown were Go, Diego, Go!, Dora the Explorer, Little Bear, Bruno and Maggie and the Ferocious Beast.

-Noggin was the first commercial children's television channel launched on 30 January 2006 on TMF to air on the UK's DTT platform, Freeview, followed by CITV, then lastly Playhouse Disney on ABC1.
+Noggin was the first commercial children's television channel launched on 30 January 2006 on TMF to air on the UK's DTT platform, Freeview, followed by CITV, then Playhouse Disney on ABC1.

 Following the closure of TMF, the block continued on Viva until March 2010, when the Nick Jr. rebrand caused Noggin to shutdown.
-However, the branding of Noggin (except the name "Noggin") and the Moose and Zee segments were adopted by Nick Jr. and used until January 2013.
+However, the branding of Noggin and the Moose and Zee segments were adopted by Nick Jr. and used until January 2013.

 Nick Jr on TMF

-Nick Jr on TMF had replaced the strand Noggin on 25 September 2006, but its programming remained identical.
-It is unknown why the rebrand happened, or why it reverted to Noggin in 2009.
+Nick Jr on TMF replaced Noggin as a block on 25 September 2006, but its programming remained identical.
 It used the same ident and presentation package as its main sister channel, Nick Jr. Moose and Zee's segments were removed as well.
-Programmes shown included Peppa Pig, Maggie and the Ferocious Beast, Dora the Explorer, The Backyardigans, Thomas & Friends, Blue's Clues, LazyTown, Go Diego Go!, Little Bill amongst others.
+Programmes shown included Peppa Pig, Maggie and the Ferocious Beast, Dora the Explorer, The Backyardigans, Thomas & Friends, Blue's Clues, LazyTown, Go Diego Go!, and Little Bill.
+It would be replaced and reverted to Noggin in early 2009.

 Nickelodeon programming

-Repeat airings of Nickelodeons UK Kids Choice Awards 2008 were scheduled on TMF and MTV Hits, in September 2008.
+Reairings of Nickelodeon UK Kids' Choice Awards 2008 were scheduled on TMF and MTV Hits in September 2008.

-TMF had also aired SpongeBob SquarePants for a brief time in 2004 in late night hours.
+TMF also aired SpongeBob SquarePants for a brief time in 2004, in late night hours.

 Comedy Central programming

-In January 2007 TMF began showing comedies broadcast on Paramount Comedy, in a strand entitled Comedy Classics.
-These included the likes of The Wonder Years, Ally McBeal and Cheers, as well as various Paramount films.
-During The Friday Movie strand, the channel's DOG changed to an enlarged version, with a re-arranged name displaying "TFM".
+In January 2007, TMF began showing comedies broadcast on Paramount Comedy, in a strand entitled Comedy Classics.
+These included The Wonder Years, Ally McBeal and Cheers, as well as various Paramount films.
+During The Friday Movie strand, the channel's digital on-screen graphic changed to an enlarged version, with a re-arranged name displaying "TFM".

 Original programming

-In August 2005, TMF commissioned two new shows called Pop the Q and Game One.
-In early 2006 came The Loaded Hour (a male-orientated themed show named after the magazine sponsor, fronted by Kate Edmondson), and in the summer a new live show called TMF Live (presented again by Edmondson, as well as TMF News anchor Carole Machin).
+In August 2005, TMF commissioned two shows called Pop the Q and Game One.
+In early 2006, TMF premiered The Loaded Hour (a male-orientated themed show named after the magazine sponsor, hosted by Kate Edmondson), and in the summer a new live show called TMF Live (presented again by Edmondson, as well as TMF News anchor Carole Machin).
 With the exception of Pop the Q, none of the shows had a second series.